 17. Dust clever!

 Use the extension on your vacuum for dusting.
 You will suck up the dust rather than moving it around.
 This is great for hard to reach areas like the ceilings and also reduces exposure to allergens.
+My Dyson cordless cleaner is great for this as it’s lightweight.

 18. Let others help